boytchev/oops.js/examples/index.md

 <span style="float: right; position: relative; top: -3em; font-weight:300;">[ type: S<sup>2</sup> ]</span>

-A shader that applies the frame onto cumulative image of older versions of the frame, thus building and after immage effect.
+A shader that applies the frame onto cumulative image of older versions of the frame, thus building an after image effect.
+This effect is similar to [MotionBlurShader](#motionblurshader).

 * **`damp`** – damping factor, i.e. how much of the old frame to use (float, from 0 to 1, default value 0.96)